End of APL Housing Aid for International Students: What the 2026 Budget Confirms

 Why this measure?

-The government justifies this reform as a way to “better target public aid” and reduce spending in a tight budget context.
-The bill also proposes to freeze APL amounts at their 2025 level, with no inflation adjustment.
+In a tight budgetary context, the government explains this reform as a way to “better target public aid” and reduce public spending.
+The bill also includes a freeze of APL amounts at their 2025 level, with no adjustment for inflation.

-According to official estimates, these changes could save over €100 million starting in 2026.
+According to official estimates, these combined measures could save more than €100 million from 2026 onwards.

-But for the students affected, the impact would be significant — APL usually represents between €100 and €250 per month, a crucial amount for balancing a student budget in France.
+For the students affected, the impact is far from minor.
+APL often represents between €100 and €250 per month, a crucial amount for managing a student budget.

 What you can do right now

-Plan your 2026 budget: Especially if you’re from outside the EU and don’t receive a scholarship.
+Plan your 2026 budget, especially if you are from outside the EU/EEA and do not receive a scholarship.

 Stay updated: Study in France will update this article as soon as an official decision is made 😉